 In accordance to the Veterinary Surgeons Act 2006 and the Veterinary Surgeons Exemption Order 2015, by law all Physiotherapy should be performed under direct referral from a Veterinary Surgeon.

-This ensure all Physiotherapists are qualified and insured professionals working on animals safely.
+This ensures all Physiotherapists are qualified and insured professionals working on animals safely.

-Please down load the PDF and email to be prior to the Physiotherapy appointment, alternative please contact me with your veterinary surgeons details and I can obtain permisson for you on your behalf.
+Please down load the PDF and email to be prior to the Physiotherapy appointment, alternative please contact me with your veterinary surgeons details and I can obtain permission for you on your behalf.